Road closure permits

 - $7 per bay per day if they are required for one week or less, and

 - $35 per bay per week if bays are required for longer.

 Payment is not required at the time you submit your application.
 Once an application is approved by Council, an invoice is sent to you with payment options.

-Apply for a temporary road closure permit
+Apply for a Road Closure permit

 What you need